 9. Interviewer Administration:

 The recall period in all WPAI validation studies is 7 days.
-The general literature on recall burden suggests that a longer recall period would not be suitable for the type of information being elicted with the WPAI.
-In therory, a shorter recall period would improve accuracy of WPAI responses, but this has not been tested.
+The general literature on recall burden suggests that a longer recall period would not be suitable for the type of information being elicited with the WPAI.
+In theory, a shorter recall period would improve accuracy of WPAI responses, but this has not been tested.

 11.Referencing the WPAI: